SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 ### Pardiso.jl

-This package is not loaded by default.
-Thus in order to use this package you must first `using Pardiso`.
+!!! note

+    Using this solver requires adding the package LinearSolvePardiso.jl

 The following algorithms are pre-specified:

 - `MKLPardisoFactorize(;kwargs...)`: A sparse factorization method.
 - `MKLPardisoIterate(;kwargs...)`: A mixed factorization+iterative method.